iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 57: June 7, 2019 Friday

+**Today's Progress**: I played around with my name.js code.
+It's still not working.
+I'm using similar code on my site and it's working on everything except Microsoft Edge; all I need was change some things as it still functions the same.
+I am baffled.
+Was there some kind of update?
+I reached out for help.

+I also read about HTML from Mozilla.

+**Thoughts** I feel like that programmer meme.

 ### Day 56: June 6, 2019 Thursday

 **Today's Progress**: I'm convinced my programs don't like me.
 Nothing's working except the todo list.